giogina/SpectraMatcher/README.md

 pip install -r requirements/win7.txt
 ```
 Should a library download no longer be available, use the [backup wheels](./backup_wheels_python37/).
+Be careful to keep the provided `.dll` files in the main directory, as some might be missing from Windows 7.

 You can then run SpectraMatcher as
 ```bash